A new collaborative culture for companies with universities

 Work with a diverse team.
 Demola forms university student teams and facilitates innovation work by using a structured process.
 One to three employees from your organization participate in the process as part of the team.

 Utilize the talents and the results.
 When the work is done, your company may use the results to inspire its own product development, hire the most suitable team members – and of course set up a bunch of new challenges.

 Joining Demola means, having the opportunity to get access to the best talents, to find insights and new direction to your business development, to boost your reputation as an employer, and to provide a unique working method and inspiration to your own employees.
 You can contact Demola Pécs through e-mail: email@example.com

 1st Challenge – Multidimensional aspect in creating co-working spaces

 It is verified, that the ability of interior design elements evokes emotional responses in people.
-These findings open the door to design spaces that consciously manipulate the atmosphere through decorative elements (lights, colours, shapes and placement of tangible items) with the goal of encouraging creativity and effective multidisciplinary co-creation work.
-Although the interior design elements are essential in evolving of spaces, but the design of a well functioning co-working space needs additional aspects.
+These findings open the door to design spaces that consciously manipulate the atmosphere through decorative elements (lights, colours, shapes and placement of tangible items) to encourage creativity and effective multidisciplinary co-creation work.
+Although the interior design elements are essential in evolving spaces, the design of a well functioning co-working space needs additional aspects.
 What kind of programs, activities, functions desire the young generation, the researchers and the companies.

 • Supporting teamwork